kumar18tushar/kumar18tushar.github.io/_posts/2018-12-5-BITMAP-spoj.md

 For each node, we'll get its distance from nearest '1'.
 This is approach is correct but not fast enough to pass the time constraint.

-A better approach to solve this problem is to use multisource-bfs technique.
+A better approach to solve this problem is to use <ins>multisource-bfs technique</ins>.
 Let us say the cells which have 1's in them are source and rest as vertices.

 # Explanation: